chrsdietz/Documentation/_ios/quick-start.markdown

 }
 ```

-Instead of storing the XAAdView locally, you can retreive the next advertisement from XappAds through:
+Instead of storing the XAAdView locally, you can retrieve the next advertisement from XappAds through:

 ```objective-c
 if ([XappAds adAvailable]) {